Software subscription agreement

 "Charges" means the amounts specified in License proposal sent by the Licensor to the Licensee and accepted by the Licensee in the Purchase Order issued by the Licensor to the Licensee.

 "Documentation" means the documentation for the Software produced by the Licensor and delivered or made available by the Licensor to the Licensee;

-"Effective Date" is the date when the Licensee downloads the Software from the Licensor site.
+"Effective Date" is the date when the Licensee downloads or accesses online the Software from the Licensor site.
 This agreement takes effect at the Effective date.

 "Intellectual Property Rights" means all intellectual property rights wherever in the world, whether registrable or unregistrable, registered or unregistered, including any application or right of application for such rights (and these "intellectual property rights" include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trademarks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);